libigl/libigl/tutorial/tutorial.md

     sh compile_dependencies_macosx.sh (MACOSX)
     sh compile_dependencies_linux.sh (LINUX)
 ```

-Precompiled binaries are provided for Visual Studio 2014 64bit.
+while precompiled binaries are provided for Visual Studio 2014 64bit.

-Use the cmake file in the tutorial folder to build all the examples:
+You can use the CMakeLists.txt in the tutorial folder to build all the examples:

 ```sh
   cd tutorial